Flint water crisis: Indirect mental health impact

 As the water crisis unfolded, residents experienced considerable anxiety over the physical and mental health impacts of lead poisoning on both adults and children, stress, and anger at political leaders.
-Some adults felt guilty about giving children contaminated water, and in some cases family members stopped visiting.
+Some adults felt guilty about giving children contaminated water, some even felt scared to let their children in the bath, or come into contact with the water.
+Adults struggled with depression and showed signs of suicidal ideation because of what was occurring with their children.
+In some cases family members stopped visiting.
 Some residents related the water crisis to depression and even thoughts of suicide; some sought treatment for mental breakdowns.
 The state government gave a $500,000 grant to the Genesee Health System for free counseling in addition to sending state mobile crisis teams and expanding Medicaid programs for affected residents.
 Volunteer social workers arrived from across the state, and the United States Public Health Service offered training.

 A study from the University of Michigan provided evidence that demonstrated an association between the Flint water crisis and sleep conditions.
 Surveys were offered at every opportunity, including by mail, email, social media, and in-person events to as many Flint, Michigan residents as possible.
 834 respondents from September 30, 2015, to September 28, 2016, were included in the analysis.
 In the survey, respondents had to rate the quality of their tap water (taste, smell, appearance), rate the quality of their sleep, list the duration of sleep in a typical night, and fill out basic demographics.
 The study found that a lower perceived quality of tap water was associated with lower sleep quality and a shorter duration of sleep.

+Years after the crisis began, it was reported that up to a quarter of the population was possibly suffering from PTSD.

+Another study was conducted on Flint residents to gauge the mental health impact of the crisis on the residents.
+In May 2016, the Centers for Disease Control and Prevention (CDC), with the help of the city, conducted a Community Assessment for Public Health Emergency Response (CASPER).
+The study was to get data on the individual and household level data on the physical and mental health outcomes in the communities where there was a public health disaster.
+CASPER results found that the residents in Flint had lower levels of mental health than previously reported in 2012 and 2014 by the Michigan Behavioral Risk Factor Surveillance System.